-- All official Whittaker's communications come from email@example.com or firstname.lastname@example.org.
-Check the sender's email address of any email that you're not sure of.
+- All official Whittaker's email communications come from email@example.com or firstname.lastname@example.org.
+Make sure to check the sender's email address of any email that you're not sure of.

-Below is a list of known scam content that is being circulated.
-If you're not sure what you've received is genuine, contact us.
+If you're not sure what you've received is genuine, please contact us.

-This fake Facebook account, and competition using our imagery, has been reported on Facebook.
-The account has been reported.
-The link takes users through to a fake competition.
-Our competitions will always be posted on our genuine Whittaker's Chocolate Lover Facebook page.
+This scam has been reported as appearing in Instagram stories.
+The link takes users through to a fake survey giveaway.
+Our competitions will always be posted on our genuine Whittaker's Chocolate Lovers Instagram page.

-This scam has been reported as a direct email.
+This scam has been reported as direct email.